Liverpool's Van Dijk out 'for more than a month'

-Liverpool: Defender Virgil van Dijk out 'for more than a month' with hamstring issue
+Virgil van Dijk injury update: Liverpool defender out 'for more than a month' with hamstring issue

 Last updated on .From the section Liverpool